Darxo/Hardened/README.md

 ### Misc

+- Add new **Battle Song** skill while holding a **Lute** for applying a temporary Resolve buff to nearby allies
 - All Weapon Attacks that deal neither 0% nor 100% Armor Penetration will now inherit the Armor Penetration value of the weapon they come from
 - Add sound effect for **Cheap Trick**, **Hold Steady**, **Onslaught** and **Take Aim** skills
 - Knockback of all skills is reworked and standardized.
 It still always knocks someone back in a straight line, if user and target are on the same axis and there is space behind the target.
 In all other cases the destination is now random, instead of fixed/clock-wise
+- Add NPC-Only perk **Forestbond**.
+It recovers 3% Hitpoints per adjacent tree obstacle at the start of each turn
+- Add NPC-Only perk **Ethereal**.
+It grants +10 Melee Defense and +10 Ranged Defense against Attacks for each tile between the Attacker and you

 ## Items